bcastillo32/bcastillo32/README.md

 My name is Brandon Castillo.
 Thank you for visiting my page!

 - 🗽 Based in New York City
-- 👨🏻‍💻 I'm currently volunteering with Ruby for Good as a Product Manager on the CASA team
+- 👨🏻‍💻 Product Manager at Ruby for Good
 - 🚐 Ask me about my cross-country drive from California
 - 📬 How to reach me: brancastillo32@gmail.com